Tonicrespit/hmm_pos_tagger/README.md

 corpus = brown.tagged_sents(categories='news', tagset='universal')
 ```

-The NLTK library provides the corpora as a list of sentences, each sentence represented by a list of words.
+The NLTK library provides the corpora as a list of sentences, each represented as a list of words.
 Each word is a tuple (word, tag).
 For example:

 ```python
 [[("Sentence", "NOUN"), ("1", "Number")],